-MMI is an important milestone in your workers’ compensation case.
+Being put at MMI is a big event in your Colorado workers’ compensation case.

-- If you want to dispute whether or not you have reached MMI, you can apply for an independent medical examination.
+- If you want to dispute whether or not you’re at MMI, you can apply for a division independent medical examination.

-- After you reach MMI you may be entitled to permanent disability benefits.
+- After you reach MMI, you may be entitled to permanent disability benefits (PPD).

 - Typically, your insurance carrier will issue a Final Admission of Liability soon after you reach MMI.